How Pigging Has Developed Over the Years

 From honey, soft drinks, sauces, wines, and cosmetics to pet food, shampoo, paints, and household cleaners, the basic purpose of pigging used in process industries is to recover or remove residual liquid that remains in process system pipelines after liquid has been transferred from one location to another.

 Although pigging is in wide use in the process industries (with its use increasing), there are still alternative technologies out there.
 This blog article looks at some of the alternative pipeline cleaning technology and product recovery systems to pigging in process and hygienic applications, including air pigging, ice pigging, washing flushing, air purging plus more.
 It also looks at how traditional hygienic pipeline pigging compares to the alternatives.

 Alternative Product Recovery ‘Pigging’ Technologies

 Air pigging (sometimes called vortex or whirlwind systems) refers to the method of using air to recover and clear the product remaining in the pipelines.
 It does not use a projectile, just air.
 So it must not be confused with the systems that push an actual pig with air,

-The sequence begins with a laminar airflow circulating the pipelines.
-Following this, a whirlwind is produced that clears the remaining product from the pipes.
+The air pigging sequence begins with a laminar airflow circulating the pipelines.
+Following this, a whirlwind is produced that clears some of the remaining product from the pipes.
 The next stage typically involves cleaning agents or water being injected into the air vortex.
 At the end of the sequence, an air vortex removes the cleaning agents and water and at the same time dries and cleans the process piping system.
 In this way, air pigging can be used as an alternative to a clean in place (CIP) system.

 Air pigging technology can be easily implemented into existing production plants.
-At the same time, the patented technology has a positive economic and environmental impact as it reduces water consumption.
+At the same time, the patented technology can reduce water consumption.

 Why?
 Because in comparison to traditional pipeline projectile pigging, recovery rates are low.
 Typically, air pigging recovers between 60-80% of the product.
 Depending on the application, this figure can sometimes be even less.
 At the same time, air pigging is not suited to products with certain viscosities, which makes its applications limited.